-• See the melancholy letter of Nicholas Poussin on the subject of his degrading residence in the French court, and his eagerness to get back to Rome and escape from the royal patronage of the Louvre.
-Albano, though reduced to misery in his own country, in the true spirit of the old Italian masters, refused the invitation of Charles the First of England, though conveyed in a royal autograph.
+\ See the melancholy letter of Nicholas Poussin on the subject of his degrading residence in the French Court, and his eagerness to get back to Rome and escape from the royal patronage of the Louvre.
+Albano, though reduced to misery in his own country, in the true spirit of the old Italian masters refused the invitation of Charles the First of England, though conveyed in a royal autograph.
 Carlo Maratti rejected a similar proposal from the first great Duke of Buckingham, who had adopted his master's passion for the arts.
 By the by, it is curious to observe in Vertue's Catalogue of the pictures of Charles the First, that three-fourths were presents from his courtiers; so that his encouragement of the arts was much at the expense of parasites, or such as expected a place for a picture.

-The system of politics, which, in the beginning of the seventeenth century, drove nearly all Europe to the hazardous experiment of revolution, had its influence on the arts, and assisted with other causes to degrade its professors.
+The reluctance of the Italian masters to embrace the servitude of the ultra-montane courts arose from the fate of some of their special protegés.
+Vanderdort was in such awe of his patron, Charles the First, that he hanged himself in despair, for having mislaid a miniature by Gibson, which the King called for, and which was found after his death.
+The conduct of Louis the Fourteenth to the unfortunate Petitot is notorious.-See Walpole's Painters, p.
+258. hazardous experiment of revolution, had its influence on the arts, and assisted with other causes to degrade its professors.
 It was in vain that such names as Rubens, Poussin, and Vandyke, illustrated and almost redeemed the list of court painters of this degraded epoch.
-Even the brilliant genius of such men submitted to the influence of the times; and an eternal series of hatchetfaced kings and flaxen-wigged queens, with all their allegorical virtues, - unreal as the monsters by which they were represented,afford a running commentary on the dictation imposed on the art, and on the influence exercised by the presuming patronage and the overweening conceit of princely pretenders.
+Even the brilliant genius of such men submitted to the influence of the times; and an eternal series of hatchet-faced kings and flaxen-wigged queens, with all their allegorical virtues, unreal as the monsters by which they were represented, afford a running commentary on the dictation imposed on the art, and on the influence exercised by the presuming patronage and the overweening conceit of princely pretenders.